Biodesign Institute

 - $38.8 million U.S. Defense Advanced Research Projects Agency-funded project (DARPA) to create a field deployable, epigenetic tool to assess if soldiers have been exposed to substances associated with weapons of mass destruction, including biological agents, radiation, chemicals and explosives.

-- The first experimental theraputic for Ebola grew out of research studying the use of tobacco plants to make and deliver a promising, high risk treatment for the Ebola virus, funded by the U.S. Army.
+- The first experimental therapeutic for Ebola grew out of research studying the use of tobacco plants to make and deliver a promising, high risk treatment for the Ebola virus, funded by the U.S. Army.

-- $33 million U.S. Department of Health and Human Services-funded project (BARDA) to commercially develop technologies - a bio-dosimeter - to rapidly assess radiation dose in the event of a nuclear incident.
+- $33 million U.S. Department of Health and Human Services-funded project (BARDA) to commercially develop technologies — a biodosimeter — to rapidly assess radiation dose in the event of a nuclear incident.

 - HealthTell technology, developed at ASU, uses immunosignaturing for rapid detection of exposure to infectious disease agents before symptoms occur.